 "So far, all that has given color to existence still lacks a history"

 Friedrich Nietzsche, The Gay Science

-Ultramarine refers to a deep blue pigment but also to overseas regions, is a visual poem constructed from carefully chosen historical objects.
-It is a film connected to an eponymous sculptural artwork.
+Ultramarine, refering to a deep blue pigment but also to overseas regions, is a visual poem constructed from locally chosen historical objects.
 The project has been commissioned by the Printemps de septembre (Toulouse, France) and will be premiered in september 2018 in this city historically connected both to 'pastel' blue pigment and to the 'Gay Science' of the troubadours.
-It will later travel for two upcoming solo shows in Montreal (Leonard & Bina Ellen Art Gallery) and Toronto (Power Plant), each of them being site-specific shows.
+It will later travel for two upcoming solo shows in Montreal (Leonard & Bina Ellen Art Gallery) and Toronto (The Power Plant).

 Ultramarine is composed like a spectrum: it unfolds and intertwines fragments of meaning.
-This narrative form creates the possibility of connecting Kain’s exceptional universe of spoken phrases and objects to a larger frame of thought: museum objects and artworks from Toulouse.
-These objects, connected with the double thematic sense of ‘ultramarine’ (colonies, slave trade, exile, pastel and indigo color, and all their nuances) are put in dialogue with props and reproductions of art works that surround Kain in his Amsterdam exile since the 1980s.
-In the film, they are animated through cinematic movements, spoken word, and musical rhythms.
-As a visual score, the color spectrum ‘plays’ the image, and on the rhythm of blue notes the film’s photography mediates on nuances of blue.
+This narrative form creates the possibility of connecting Kain's poetic to a larger frame of investigation: museum objects and artworks stored in various Toulouse museum and in collections of the Occitan region.
+These objects, connected with the double sense of 'ultramarine' (both a color and a colonial reference) are put in dialogue with stage props and reproductions of art works that surround Kain in his Amsterdam exile since the 1980s.